Kids Care Expanded Learning Program

 Kids Care Expanded Learning Program is excited to announce new enrichment classes.
 Enrichment specialists will soon be teaching magic, gymnastics, cartooning, TaeKwonDo, and science as part of the regular Kids Care progam schedule.
 In addition, Kid's Care staff are preparing fabulous classes in arts & crafts, sports, Snap Circuits and more.
 Classes will vary by site based on specialist availability.
 Check the schedule at your school's Kids Care for the most current list of enrichment classes.

-- Circle of Sisters - Wednesday - La Tercera only
+- Circle of Sisters - Wednesday - 4th - 6th grade - La Tercera only

 - Scratch Coding and/or Minecraft